Maurice Bourgue: Teaching

 Bourgue was appointed professor of chamber music at the Paris Conservatoire in 1979.
 He taught the oboe class at the Conservatoire de Paris from 1986, and then at the Geneva Conservatoire from 1992 to 2011.
 He also served as music director of the Sándor Végh Institute for Chamber Music of the Mozarteum in Salzburg.
-He held masterclasses Budapest, London, Lausanne, Moscow, Oslo, Jerusalem, and Kyoto.
+He held masterclasses in Budapest, London, Lausanne, Moscow, Oslo, Jerusalem, and Kyoto.
 Bourgue taught breathing techniques inspired by those of singers.

 Personal life

 Maurice Bourgue died in Avignon on 6 October 2023, at age 83.

 Recordings

 Besides ensemble recordings, Bourgue recorded as a chamber musician works from Baroque to contemporary, Baroque music by Albinoni, Bach and Vivaldi, and 20th century music such as Poulenc's and Dutilleux' Oboe Sonatas, and Britten's Metamorphoses.
 He took part in Poulenc's Sonata, Trio for Oboe, Bassoon and Piano, and Sextet for Piano and Wind Quintet in a collection of the composer's chamber music, with pianist Pascal Rogé; a reviewer from Gramophone noted in 1989:

 Maurice Bourgue's is a lovely performance which most touchingly suggests Poulenc's sorrow at the death of Prokofiev.
 His tone is delicate and sweet, with the subtlest of gradations, and the volatility of the outer parts of the scherzo is admirably contrasted with his expressiveness in the lyrical central section.